 Course Code: SAFE-1005

 Students are introduced to the discipline of social psychology with an emphasis on practical issues in Corrections.
 Students learn to apply basic concepts including scientific methods, the biological basis of behaviour, perception, states of consciousness, learning, motivation and theories of personality.
 Emphasis is placed on the causes and consequences of human behaviour including abnormal behaviour.
 Students are prepared to deal with many situations and social phenomena which may occur in a correctional setting.
-Techniques and strategies to deal with verbal crisis interventions, interpersonal manipulation, suicide prevention/intervention, gangs and cults, stress and critical incident stress are also covered.
+Techniques and strategies to deal with crisis situations, interpersonal manipulation, suicide prevention/intervention, stress and critical incident stress are also covered.

 Course Code: COROFF-4001

 In this course students develop skills and knowledge in control tactics and learn to react in situations which may require them to apply the principles of the National Use of Force Framework (NUFF).
 This course trains students to evaluate situations and respond with the appropriate course of action.
 At the end of this training, students are certified in the use of force in accordance with industry best practices.